relessawy/bpa-workshop-guide/3_process-modeling.md

 # Process Modeling (15 mins)

 - **Red Hat Process Automation Manager (RH PAM)** uses the [BPMN2](https://www.omg.org/bpmn/) standard to define the structure and semantics of the process.
-- With the data model defined, we can now sketch out the main flow of the process, the actors, the user task nodes and the required automation decisions
+- With the data model defined, we can now sketch out the main flow of the process, the actors, the user task nodes and the required automation decisions.
-- Our use case has three main scenarios
+- Our use case has three main scenarios:
   - Auto-Approval
   - Manual-Approval
   - Rejection